ztisolutions/ansible-hardening/doc/source/index.rst

 Liberty: Previous stable release (EOL: 2016-11-17)
 ==================================================

-Refer to the `release notes
+Refer to the `Liberty release notes
 <http://docs.openstack.org/releasenotes/openstack-ansible-security/liberty.html>`_
 for more details on the improvements and fixes.